tarun-sri-sai/coding-exercises/README.md

-# Library-Implementations
+# Algorithms

-This repository contains the basic implementations for a few libraries.
+This repository contains the basic implementations for a few algorithms.